The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 Things to do in Oxford: Tips for Planning Your Trip

-- Don’t bother with the hop-on-hop-off sightseeing bus – the city centre is surprisingly small and very walkable.
+- Don’t bother with the hop-on-hop-off sightseeing bus.
+The city centre is surprisingly small and very walkable.
 So many of the best things to do in Oxford are clustered in a small area that taking the bus just isn’t worth it.

-- I’ve only covered central Oxford as this is what most visitors focus on – but there’s a lot more to discover down the Cowley and Iffley Roads if you have a little more time.
+- We’ve only covered central Oxford as this is what most visitors focus on – but there’s a lot more to discover down the Cowley and Iffley Roads if you have a little more time.

 Oxford Attractions: Map